 Anyone injured due to a truck driver’s violation of the FMCSA hours of service laws should know what to do when it comes to seeking legal recourse.
 Depending on the nature of the situation, the defendant in such a case could be a negligent driver who operated his or her vehicle while fatigued or a trucking company that failed to enforce FMCSA guidelines for their employees.
 After an accident, plaintiffs should address their medical needs before meeting with an attorney.
 An experienced attorney will know how to investigate whether an hours of service violation occurred and who is liable for the damages in your case.

-The attorneys of Butler Wooten & Peak LLP want Georgia drivers to know their rights and where to turn for legal counsel.
+The Atlanta truck accident attorneys of Butler Prather LLP want Georgia drivers to know their rights and where to turn for legal counsel.
 We have decades of experience in handling all types of tractor trailer accident cases, so reach out to our team to schedule a free consultation about your case today.
 When truck drivers or trucking companies fail to uphold their duty to act with reasonable care, it’s vital for injured victims to hold them accountable for their negligence.
 Call us today!
 (800) 242-2962